Lemon Velvet Cake

 It was such a good cake the first time around, I knew it was worth a revisit.
 It’s not terrible having an excuse to go back and remake some of our favorite cakes after all!

 I found the recipe on the Tumbleweed Contessa way back when.
-Her fluffy lemon velvet cake caught my eye and I knew I had to make it.
+Her fluffy lemon velvet cake caught my eye, and I knew I had to make it.

 You know I love a good homemade cake, but spare time for complicated baking is always hard to come by.
-Luckily there are some great, simple homemade cake recipes out there.
+Luckily, there are some great, simple homemade cake recipes out there.

 This one instantly caught my eye as something quick and approachable.
-For whatever reason it sort of reminded me of my devilishly good chocolate cake.
+For whatever reason, it sort of reminded me of my devilishly good chocolate cake.

-Of course besides the fact they both contain flour and sugar, they really aren’t that similar.
+Of course, besides the fact they both contain flour and sugar, they really aren’t that similar.
 But I was drawn to it anyway.

 I have been craving bright flavors.
-This winter has been dragging on and I will take any hint of sunshine I can get, even if that is just in the form of lemons.
+This winter has been dragging on, and I will take any hint of sunshine I can get, even if that is just in the form of lemons.

-In the heat of the summer the tang of citrus is also welcome, but it can’t be all orange creamsicle cheesecake all of the time.
+In the heat of the summer, the tang of citrus is also welcome, but it can’t be all orange creamsicle cheesecake all of the time.
 So this lemon cake is perfect for summer gatherings as well!

 I couldn’t wait to whip this up and share it at family dinner.
 It came together as quickly as I had imagined.
 If the idea of homemade cake is scary to you, I hope you’ll make the leap and give it a try.

 There are so many recipes that are really almost as easy as the box mixes.
-Plus you get the satisfaction of knowing you did it yourself!
+Plus, you get the satisfaction of knowing you did it yourself!

 What Makes it a Velvet Cake?

 Velvet cakes are typically very soft and delicious with an airy texture.
-The most popular, and likely original, version is the red velvet cake.
+The most popular and likely original version is the red velvet cake.

 The vinegar and buttermilk in the batter help give the cocoa powder a reddish tint.
-Of course a ton of red food coloring helps to enhance it!
+Of course, a ton of red food coloring helps to enhance it!

-In this lemon version, of course we didn’t add any cocoa powder.
-Also lemon juice replaces the vinegar.
+In this lemon version, of course, we didn’t add any cocoa powder.
+Also, lemon juice replaces the vinegar.

 You still get the benefits of the acid, but with the flavor of lemon!
-Another thing that makes velvet cakes stand out from others is most of them use oil instead of creamed butter as the base.
+Another thing that makes velvet cakes stand out from others is that most of them use oil instead of creamed butter as the base.

 This makes them even more affordable and quick and easy to make.
-You don’t have to wait for the butter to soften, just grab the oil and go!
+You don’t have to wait for the butter to soften.
+Just grab the oil and go!

 While you would traditionally use buttermilk in a velvet cake, most people don’t always have buttermilk on hand.
 Instead, you can put a teaspoon of lemon juice into a cup of milk before I gather the rest of the ingredients.